MasoniteFramework/docs/features/authorization.md

 ```

 {% hint style="info" %}
-If a unknown policy is used a `PolicyDoesNotExist` exception will be raised.
+If an unknown policy is used then a `PolicyDoesNotExist` exception will be raised.
 {% endhint %}

 ## Authorizing Actions